Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The robot kinematics supports different types.
 Roughly, they can be separated into
 * serial robots (also called open chain): the joints and arms are connected in one serial chain.
 Industrial robots (6 rotational axes), CNC 5 axis (3 prismatic, two rotational axes), cartesian (three prismatic axes), serial scara (one prismatic and two rotational axes) and polar (two prismatic and one rotational axes) printers are examples.
 Configuration allows mixing any prismatic and rotational axes, e.g. a cartesian with spheric head (3 prismatic and 3 rotational axes).
 * parallel/closed chain robots: the joints and arms are completely or partially connected in parallel.
 Often some joints are without an actuator.
-The kinematic is more difficult to calculate and need dedicated formulae, so only defined types are supported.
-Examples are (3 arm) delta, 5 arm parallel scara, stewart/hexapod, 4 axis palletized robot.
-Delta is not supported in robot kinematics, because RepRapFirmware has dedicated delta support.
-4 axis palletized is supported, stewart is planned, 5 arm parallel scara is planned.
+Examples are (3 arm) delta, 5 bar parallel scara, stewart/hexapod, 4 axis palletized robot.

 Serial robots are easier to calculate, but parallel robots have higher precision and in case of 4 axis palletized robots higher payloads.

 # M669 configuration
 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.

-The first M669 line must specify the K13 type.

-This will set defaults for some core settings.
+- the first line should specify K type, B and P"axisTypes=...".
+This will set some important parameters which are needed for the following parameter settings.
+Example M669 K13 B"CoreXY5AC" P"axisTypes=RRPPP"

-M669 without parameters or with K13 alone will output the current settings to the console.
+- after K13 is choosen, M669 without parameters will report the current settings to the console.
 M409 K"move.kinematics" displays most parameters as object model.

-Multiple settings of the same starting letter must be on separate lines, as the G-Code interpreter evaluates only the first one.
+- multiple settings of the same starting letter must be on separate lines, as the G-Code interpreter evaluates only the first one.
 Different letters can be combined.

 Overview
 * K13 set robot kinematics and must be defined first
-* B"axisorder" specify axis order and robot type
+* B"name" or B"axisorder"
-* A"a:..." minimum, maximum and home angles
+* A"letter=..." minimum, maximum and home angles
 * C"para=..." screw parameters
 * P"para=..." special parameters
+* R reporting
 * S segments per second
 * T minimum segment length in mm